MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 To do so, we use React's built-in support for setting a listener similiarly to how we would on the DOM, but directly on the component and taking an actual function reference.
 On the DOM you'd have to pass a name to a function in scope to the "onclick" attribute, or manually find the element, probably by setting some id attribute, and use the DOM element API to attach and possibly remove the listener.
-But here we can just use an arrow function inline to run our component instance's `setState` method to increment the value.
+But here we can just use an arrow function inline to run our component instance's `tsx:LANG>setState` method to increment the value.
 Next we decrement for the "-" button:

 ```tsx